saikiran123456/mlproject/README.md

 STEP 1:	Setup a GitHub Repository  "mlproject"

-STEP 2: Create a New Folder in your Drive and need to Place all the Project Resources overe thhere
+STEP 2: Create a New Folder in your Drive and need to Place all the Project Resources overe there

 STEP 3: Open VS Code Editor from Anaconda Prompt , prior give the Project Path::   use:  "code ."